sumedhpatil675/Blind_Code/min-intervals-to-complete-tasks-with-cooldown.md

 ### Input

-- `tasks`: An array of characters, where each task is represented as a letter (A-Z)
+- `tasks: string[]`: An array of characters, where each task is represented as a letter (A-Z)
-- `k`: An integer representing the cooldown period, the minimum number of intervals between two executions of the same task
+- `k: number`: An integer representing the cooldown period, the minimum number of intervals between two executions of the same task

 ### Examples